Skip to main content

 image_project: "registry.gitlab.com/civitas-connect/civitas-core/geoportal-components/geoportal_backend"

-The Portal Backend is used to general role-dependant masterportal configurations.
+The Portal Backend is used to general role-dependant Masterportal configurations.

 For Portal Backend the image_project and image_tag have to be set.
 The image project is the url to the container image containing the Portal Backend software and configuration.
 In the example the link points to the gitlab container registry.
 The image_tag is used to set the specific version of the image.